Kevin002023/FODA/README.md

 By Kevin O'Leary

 This repository is my submission for the module Fundamentals of Data Analysis as part of the Higher Diploma in Computing and Data Analytics at Atlantic Technological University.

-The repository contains the Jupyter Notebooks tasks.ipynb and project.ipynb
+# Contents of Repository
+- This Readme file
+- tasks.ipynb -a notebook containing the 5 assessments and their corresponding analysis.
+- project.ipynb notebook which contains all of the research, analysis and plots formed.
+- a .gitignore fileto ignore any temporary files and folders that should not normally be committed to a repository

 **Tasks**